imagestream/opuntia-docs/Opuntia-manual/configuration/wired-interfaces.rst

 ***

 The "DHCP client" protocol is has no default configuration options.
 So the CLI configuration is very simple.
 Just connect to the Opuntia system via ssh.
+To access the Opuntia systems CLI interface please see the :ref:`Access-SSH` chapter of the manual.

-This is the standard configuration for the "DHCP client" protocol
+Below is a typical configuration for the "DHCP client" protocol on a *Wan* interface.

 .. code-block:: python
   :caption: /etc/config/network